-- (1) We have made several acquisitions and dispositions which impact comparability between years during the past five years.
-The more significant of those include the acquisitions of: Northstar-at-Tahoe (acquired in October 2010); the remaining noncontrolling interest in SSV (acquired in April 2010); Mountain News Corporation ("Mountain News") (acquired May 2010); CME (acquired in November 2008); and 18 retail/rental locations (acquired by SSV in June 2007).
-Additionally, we sold our majority interest in RTP, LLC ("RTP") in April 2007.
-See Note 2, Summary of Significant Accounting Policies, of the Notes to Consolidated Financial Statements, in Item 8 of this Form 10-K for disclosure on the revision of managed property payroll cost reimbursement.
-Lodging net revenue and Lodging operating expense increased \$26.2 million, \$27.4 million, \$31.7 million, and \$31.5 million for the years ended July 31, 2010, 2009, 2008 and 2007, respectively. - (2) A skier visit represents a person utilizing a ticket or pass to access a mountain resort for any part of one day, and includes both paid and complimentary access. - (3) ETP is calculated by dividing lift ticket revenue by total skier visits during the respective periods. - (4) ADR is calculated by dividing total room revenue (includes both owned and managed condominium room revenue) by the number of occupied rooms during the respective periods. - (5) RevPAR is calculated by dividing total room revenue (includes both owned and managed condominium room revenue) by the number of rooms that are available to guests during the respective periods. - (6) Real estate held for sale and investment includes all land, development costs and other improvements associated with real estate held for sale and investment, as well as investments in real estate joint ventures. - (7) Cash and cash equivalents excludes restricted cash. - (8) Net debt is defined as long-term debt plus long-term debt due within one year less cash and cash equivalents.
+- (1) We have made several acquisitions which impact comparability between years during the past five years.
+The more significant of those include the acquisitions of: Kirkwood Mountain Resort (acquired in April 2012); Skiinfo (acquired February 2012); Northstar (acquired in October 2010); Mountain News Corporation ("Mountain News") (acquired May 2010); the remaining noncontrolling interest in SSV (acquired in April 2010); and CME (acquired in November 2008). - (2) A skier visit represents a person utilizing a ticket or pass to access a mountain resort for any part of one day, and includes both paid and complimentary access. - (3) ETP is calculated by dividing lift ticket revenue by total skier visits during the respective periods. - (4) ADR is calculated by dividing total room revenue (includes both owned and managed condominium room revenue) by the number of occupied rooms during the respective periods. - (5) RevPAR is calculated by dividing total room revenue (includes both owned and managed condominium room revenue) by the number of rooms that are available to guests during the respective periods. - (6) Real estate held for sale and investment includes all land, development costs and other improvements associated with real estate held for sale and investment. - (7) Cash and cash equivalents excludes restricted cash. - (8) Net Debt is defined as long-term debt plus long-term debt due within one year less cash and cash equivalents.